 Actionable Improvements to Boost Mobile Benchmark Scores

-Start by fixing the highest-impact, lowest-effort problems this week, then redesign components for sustained gains.
+Start with the highest-impact, lowest-effort problems you can tackle right away.
+Then redesign components for ongoing improvements.
 Small tactical changes can reduce LCP and improve interaction metrics within days; architectural shifts like server-side rendering and an adaptive mobile layer make those gains permanent and repeatable across templates.

 | Task | Estimated Effort | Expected Impact (metric) | Verification Step |